Rhubarb Root contains chrysophanic acid and Emodin.

 “Chrysophanic acid and Emodin are two anthraquinoid dyes that are present in the roots of Rhubarb.
 As a dye (Chrsophanic Acid) can be used to make yellow, orange and red shades with suitable mordants and is sometimes used as a dye for hair, since Chrysophanic Acid will bind to the keratin in hair……Physcion or Parietin is another anthraquinone found in Rhubarb.
 It has anti-tumour and anti-fungal properties and is orange-yellow in colour.”

 What this means is that this stuff is absolutely fantastic for hair health, regardless of whether you’re blonde or not.
-On blonde and lighter hair colours Rhubarb Root Hair Dye will enhance your natural colour tones; on darker hair colour tones a plain water mix, or a couple of tablespoons thrown into your henna, means that any colour impact wil be negligible – a bit like cassia obovata – to the extent that you won’t notice any colour, but you will notice the conditioning effects.
+On blonde and lighter hair colours Rhubarb Root Hair Dye will enhance your natural colour tones.
+On darker hair colour tones, a couple of tablespoons thrown into your henna means that any colour impact will be negligible – a bit like cassia obovata – to the extent that you won’t notice any colour, but you will notice the conditioning effects.

 Renaissance Henna India Desert Earth Rhubarb Root’s botanical name is : rheum officinale.
 The Indian rhubarb plant prefers a warmer climate at lower altitudes than its Chinese counterpart.